Simon Mitchell: Diving

 Mitchell began diving in 1972.
 His diving primarily involves the use of rebreather technology to explore shipwrecks at extreme depths.

 Mitchell was a member of "The Sydney Project" in 2004 and located the letters U, M, and E that helped with the positive identification of the SS Cumberland.
 In 2007, Mitchell and Pete Mesley were responsible for identification of the Port Kembla including recovery of the ship's bell.
-Mitchell attempted to recover a Robinson 22 helicopter engine from the poor underwater visibility of Lake Wanaka for use in the Transport Accident Investigation Commission investigation of the death of Morgan Saxton.
+Mitchell attempted to recover a Robinson 22 helicopter engine from the poor underwater visibility of Lake Wānaka for use in the Transport Accident Investigation Commission investigation of the death of Morgan Saxton.

 AHS Centaur

 AHS Centaur was a hospital ship which was attacked and sunk by a Japanese submarine off the coast of Queensland, Australia, on 14 May 1943.
 Of the 332 medical personnel and civilian crew aboard, 268 were killed.
 Following World War II, several searches of the waters around North Stradbroke and Moreton Islands failed to reveal Centaur’s location.
 It was believed that she had sunk off the edge of the continental shelf, to a depth the Royal Australian Navy did not, and still does not, have the capability to search for a vessel of Centaur’s size.

 In 1995, it was announced that the shipwreck of Centaur had been located in waters 9 nmi from the lighthouse on Moreton Island, a significant distance from her believed last position.
 The finding was reported on A Current Affair, during which footage of the shipwreck, 170 m underwater, was shown.
 Discoverer Donald Dennis claimed the identity of the shipwreck had been confirmed by the Navy, the Queensland Maritime Museum, and the Australian War Memorial.
 A cursory search by the Navy confirmed that there was a shipwreck at the given location, which was gazetted as a war grave and added to navigation charts by the Australian Hydrographic Office.